nicoespeon/understandlegacycode.com/content/blog/dive-into-an-unfamiliar-codebase-from-its-edges/index.md

 ![Illustration of clicking on the "select" button](./click-on-button.gif)

 The first thing you can do is searching for the button in the code.
 How do you find it if you don't know the codebase?
-Look for things that are unique.
+Look for unique things.

 In the case of a web application, you have a Graphic User Interface.
 Thus, you have a text (which is not data).
 Use it to find the button.